Heat Advisory issued for Edwards, Gallatin, Hamilton, Hardin, Pope, Saline, Wabash by NWS - NewsBreak

 Heat Advisory issued for Edwards, Gallatin, Hamilton, Hardin, Pope, Saline, Wabash by NWS

-Effective: 2021-08-10 13:28:00 CDT Expires: 2021-08-10 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Heat Advisory means that a period of hot temperatures is expected.
+Effective: 2021-08-11 12:00:00 CDT Expires: 2021-08-12 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Heat Advisory means that a period of hot temperatures is expected.
 The combination of hot temperatures and high humidity will combine to create a situation in which heat illnesses are possible.
 Drink plenty of fluids...stay in an air-conditioned room...stay out of the sun...and check up on relatives and neighbors.
 Take extra precautions...if you work or spend time outside.
 When possible...reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear light weight and loose fitting clothing when possible and drink plenty of water.
 To reduce risk during outdoor work...the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency...call 9 1 1.
-Target Area: Edwards; Gallatin; Hamilton; Hardin; Pope; Saline; Wabash; Wayne; White HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM CDT THIS EVENING HEAT ADVISORY IN EFFECT FROM NOON WEDNESDAY TO 8 PM CDT THURSDAY * WHAT...Peak heat index around 105 each afternoon...but may approach 110 in isolated locales Wednesday afternoon. * WHERE...Southeast Illinois, Southwest Indiana, and adjacent portions of western Kentucky. * WHEN...Through 8 PM CDT Today, and from Noon Wednesday to 8 PM CDT Thursday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses. * ADDITIONAL DETAILS...Scattered thunderstorms may provide temporary relief from the heat should you encounter one.alerts.weather.gov
+Target Area: Edwards; Gallatin; Hamilton; Hardin; Pope; Saline; Wabash; Wayne; White HEAT ADVISORY REMAINS IN EFFECT FROM NOON TODAY TO 8 PM CDT THURSDAY * WHAT...Peak heat index around 105 each afternoon...but may approach 110 in isolated locales. * WHERE...Southeast Illinois, southwest Indiana, and the Pennyrile region of Kentucky. * WHEN...Through 8 PM CDT Today, and from Noon Wednesday to 8 PM CDT Thursday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses.alerts.weather.gov

 Comments / 0